Surface Pro 3 review: Everything you need to know

 A great 12in display, flexible kickstand and decent keyboard make this a tempting 2-in-1

-Microsoft boldly claims the Surface Pro 3 can save you money as you don't have to separately invest in a laptop and a tablet.
-There are definite advantages to the hybrid approach, but you should also be prepared to make some compromises.
+Microsoft is betting big on the hybrid revolution with its range of Surface devices.
+The Surface Pro 3, for example, can apparently replace both your laptop and your tablet.
+However, while there are definite advantages to the hybrid approach, you should also be prepared to make some compromises.

 However, the Pro 3 could still be the right option for you depending on how you want to work.